kachar/phpInstant/README.md

 To install this Plugin via git, simply browse to your 'Packages' folder like this:

-Windows
+for Windows

 	cd %APPDATA%/Sublime Text 2/Packages

-OS X
+for OS X

 	cd ~/Library/Application Support/Sublime Text 2/Packages

-Linux
+for Linux

 	cd ~/.Sublime Text 2/Packages

-Portable Installations
+for Portable Installations

 	cd PATH_TO_PORTABLE_INSTALLATION/Sublime Text 2/Data/Packages